Holistic Utility Preference Learning for Listwise Alignment: Proposed Methodology

 The ranking-aware margin is then defined as the difference between $\gamma(y_i)$ and $\gamma(y_j)$ when comparing scores of two responses $y_i$ and $y_j$.
 This margin should effectively reflect quality differences among responses across the ranked list.
 Specifically, we assume adjacent responses have similar relevance, and design ranking-aware margin to satisfy three criteria: first, apply smaller margins for adjacent ranks, allowing fine-grained discrimination; second, assign larger margins for greater ranking disparities, emphasizing significant differences; finally, dynamically adjust margins based on relative score changes, maintaining discrimination across the quality levels while avoiding overemphasis on minor differences.
-Therefore, we define $\gamma(y)$ by combining a base weighted ranking position term with an exponential moving average estimate \citep{Qin2010AGA} of past scores related to the ranking position:
+Therefore, we define $\gamma(y)$ by combining a base weighted rank term with an exponential moving average estimate \cite{Qin2010AGA} of rank-related past scores:

-Here, $q(y)$ denotes the ranking position of response $y$ (e.g., 0 for the highest-ranked response), and $\tau$ is a positive constant factor representing the atomic margin between adjacent responses. ${V}_{q(y)}$ is the exponential moving average estimate of the log likelihood at rank $q(y)$ for dynamically tracking historical changes. $\theta \in [0, 1]$ is the parameter controlling the update rate, while $\beta$ determines the influence of the historical estimate on the current score.
-Building upon adaptive ranking-aware term $\gamma(y)$, we propose the novel \textit{Adaptive Ranking Policy Score}:
+Here, $q(y)$ is the rank of response $y$ ($0$ for the top-ranked response), and $\tau$ is a positive constant denoting the basic margin between adjacent responses. ${V}_{q(y)}$ is the exponential moving average estimate of the log likelihood at rank $q(y)$ for dynamically tracking historical changes. $\theta \in [0, 1]$ is the parameter controlling the update rate, while $\beta$ determines the influence of the historical estimate on the current score.
+Based on the adaptive ranking-aware term $\gamma(y)$, we propose the novel \textit{ adaptive ranking policy score}:

 where $s(x,y ; \pi_{\theta})= \log {\pi_\theta(y \mid x)}/{|y|} + \tau \cdot q(y) - \beta V_{q(y)}$.
 Detailed and rigorous experiments demonstrate that our Adaptive Ranking Policy Score consistently outperforms the Policy Reference Ratio score across a wide range of metrics and diverse datasets (see Section \ref{sec:exp}).